ratschlab/genome_graph_annotation/README.md

 * BRWT
 * Multi-BRWT
 * ...

+### This repository is no longer maintained.
+Check out the [MetaGraph](http://github.com/ratschlab/metagraph) project for a significantly optimized and scaled-up implementation of Multi-BRWT as well as many other graph annotation representations.

 As an underlying graph structure, the following representations are implemented:
 1. Hash-based de Bruijn graph